The Two Easiest Marriage Rules No One Talks About (But Research Says They Actually Work)

 It changes the way you hold your face, your posture, and how you look at the other person.
 Once you've done that, the battle is on and nothing constructive can come from it.

-2. We don't swear when arguing.
+2. We don't swear when arguing

-It's easy to say, "You are such an a******.
+This is a tough one, but just like the name-calling, swear words cause a change in posture, the look on your face, your tone, and how you phrase things.
+It's easy to say, "You are such a jerk.
 I can't believe you are too stupid to realize how mad I get when you leave your stuff all over the counter."
 And while you are saying it, your voice escalates, your eyes narrow, and you get even angrier, but you still didn't say anything constructive or clear.

 Besides, now your partner is mad because you just called him a name, so he didn't even hear what was said after that.
+A study on emotion regulation found that swearing can indicate a loss of control and may jeopardize the relationship.
+It can also be associated with dishonesty and can be perceived as disrespectful.
+Instead, couples should focus on expressing their feelings and needs constructively

 If you can't swear, you have to think a little more about what you say and how to say it, your tone will be steadier, and you have to say what is really on your mind instead of just getting your frustrations out by swearing.

 "I get so frustrated when you leave your dirty dishes all over the counter after I've cleaned the kitchen," for example.
 Now your partner knows you're angry, and he may not like what you have to say, but it was a lot easier for him to hear why you are angry, and a lot harder to respond by lashing out.
+We don't argue often or get snippy with each other because we know how to talk to each other about things without it escalating.

 That's not to say that we don't have bad days, days when we are crabby, or days when we just need some space from each other.
 We've had times when other pressures have caused us to take things out on each other, but it doesn't take long for us to rein it in and remember how we truly feel about each other.